ICStormKJ/DifficultySpike/README.md

 # RageBaitToHeaven
-Repository for game jam project reborn as an RCOS project, Rage Bait To Heaven.
+Repository for game jam project reborn as an RCOS project, Difficulty Spike.